cursey/reframework-book/src/README.md

 Click on `ScriptRunner` from the main REFramework menu.
 From there, press `Run Script` and locate the corresponding `*.lua` file you wish to load.

 ### Automatic Loading
-Create an `autorun` folder in your game directory.
+Create an `reframework/autorun` folder in your game directory.
+This is automatically created when REFramework loads.
 REFramework will automatically load whatever `*.lua` scripts are in here during initialization.

 ## Handling Lua errors